artux-net/pda/README.md

 ---

-**Note**: This is a game in active development.
+**Note**: This is a game in development.
 Features and APIs may change without notice.